philippstangl/glassnode-api-python-client/README.md

 ### Example Usage

 In the following example, we get several Bitcoin indicators and market data for December 2020.
+(Currently, the client returns a Pandas DataFrame as result.)

 ```python
 from glassnode import GlassnodeClient, Indicators, Market